‘State decision’: Governors defy Trump with coronavirus pacts

 Mr. Trump is introducing a task force Tuesday to make recommendations to him about how and when to get the country back to work and school.
 He has mentioned the option of reopening in phases, starting with regions that haven’t been hit as hard by the virus as the Northeast.

-The president’s task force will include Treasury Secretary Steven T. Mnuchin; Commerce Secretary Wilbur Ross; White House economic adviser Larry Kudlow; presidential advisers Ivanka Trump and her husband, Jared Kushner; U.S. Trade Representative Robert Lighthizer; and White House Chief of Staff Mark Meadows.
+The president’s task force will include Treasury Secretary Steven T. Mnuchin; Commerce Secretary Wilbur Ross; White House economic adviser Larry Kudlow; U.S. Trade Representative Robert Lighthizer; and White House chief of staff Mark Meadows.

 The president said last week that the group would be bipartisan and would include outsiders such as governors, business leaders and health care specialists.